- Who We Are

 - Get Involved

-Andrew Gordon, President & Founder
+Andrew Gordon, CEO & Founder

-Andrew Gordon is a social entrepreneur and the Founder and President of Diversity Abroad.
+Andrew Gordon is a social entrepreneur and the Founder and CEO of Diversity Abroad.
 As an international education expert, he has written and spoken extensively on topics pertaining to access, diversity, inclusion, and equity in international education.
 With a passion for international education Andrew founded Diversity Abroad in 2006 with a simple vision, that the next generation of young people from diverse and underrepresented backgrounds be equipped with the skills and experience to compete in the 21st century global marketplace.
 Currently Andrew is responsible for the daily operations at Diversity Abroad and serves as the chief national advocate for promoting diversity and inclusive excellence within international education.

 A native of San Diego, CA, Andrew is a graduate of the University of San Francisco and studied and interned abroad in Mexico and Spain.
 He is fluent in Spanish, proficient in French and Portuguese and has traveled throughout Europe, South America, and parts of Africa, Asia, and the Middle East.
 Based on his extensive experience abroad Andrew fully appreciates the value of international education and the power it has to prepare young people for leadership in an increasingly interconnected world.